danwinship/knftables/README.md

 }
 ```

+`knftables.New` also takes a comma-separated list of options after the
+family and table name; see the documentation for that function for
+more information.

 (If you want to operate on multiple tables or multiple nftables
 families, you will need separate `Interface` objects for each.
 If you
 need to check whether the system supports an nftables feature as with